Jamie O'Brien has made it in the world of professional surfing because he's doing things that nobody else is doing.

 "When I was younger, it was scary and intimidating living right by Pipeline," O'Brien says.
 "But it was still something I'd go to school and brag to my friends about."

-He started competing in local surf contests when he was about six-years-old and as a teen and into his twenties, he had major success, with top results at Pipeline Masters, one of the most prestigious events on the World Tour.
+He started competing in local surf contests when he was about six-years-old and as a teen and into his 20s.
+He had major success, with top results at Pipeline Masters, one of the most prestigious events on the World Tour.
 But somewhere along the way, the contests lost their appeal.

 "The feeling of winning is pretty priceless," O'Brien says.
 "Competing was fun for a while, but that's all I did for 12 years, and at some point, it just wasn't fun anymore."